iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 ## Setup Integration Services API

 The setup will install all external dependencies and build the service.
-In order to setup a root identity for the service and setup the database `setup-api` must be run when starting the api for the first time.
+If you are starting the API for the first time, you should run `setup-api` to set up a root identity for the service and the database.

 ```
 npm install